AlvyneZ/alx-system_engineering-devops/0x00-shell_basics/README.md

 - Delete the file betty from /tmp/my_first_directory
 - Delete the directory my_first_directory from /tmp
 - Change directory to the previous one
-- Lists current directory files and /boot files
+- Lists current directory files, parent directory files and /boot files
 - Prints the type of the file named iamafile in /tmp
 - Create a symbolic link to /bin/ls named __ls__
 - Copies some HTML files